Azure/missionlz-edge/src/bicep/README.md

 **Parameter Name**          | **Default value** | **Description**
 ------------------------| --------------| -----------
-resourcePrefix | None | A prefix, 3-10 alphanumeric characters without whitespace, used to prefix resources and generate uniqueness for resources with globally unique naming requirements like Storage Accounts resourceSuffix | mlz | A suffix, 3 to 6 characters in length, to append to resource names (e.g. "dev", "test", "prod", "mlz").
+resourcePrefix | None | A prefix, 3-10 alphanumeric characters without whitespace, used to prefix resources and generate uniqueness for resources with globally unique naming requirements like Storage Accounts tenantId | None | Required for f5VmAuthenticationType=sshPublicKey.
+Specifies the tenant ID of the subscription keyVaultAccessPolicyObjectId | None | Required for f5VmAuthenticationType=sshPublicKey.
+Specifies the object ID of a user, service principal or security group in the Azure Active Directory tenant for the vault.
+The object ID must be unique for the list of access policies.
+Get it by using Get-AzADUser or Get-AzADServicePrincipal cmdlets. f5VmAdminPasswordOrKey | new Guid value | Required for f5VmAuthenticationType=Password. resourceSuffix | mlz | A suffix, 3 to 6 characters in length, to append to resource names (e.g. "dev", "test", "prod", "mlz").
 It defaults to "mlz" hubVirtualNetworkAddressPrefix | 10.90.0.0/16 | Address space used for the Hub virtual network mgmtSubnetAddressPrefix | 10.90.0.0/24 | Address space used for the Management subnet